edmcouncil/fibo/etc/operational/README.md

-MAaterials relating to the FIBO Operational ontology workings.
+# /etc/operational - Materials relating to the FIBO Operational ontology workings.

 Includes rules and guidelines for deriving operational ontologies from the FIBO conceptual ontologies and OmG specification ontologies.